TLI Focus Seminar Series 2019 - 2020

 The Transnational Law Institute at King’s College London (TLI) invites faculty and students at King’s and beyond for a new, interdisciplinary seminar series.
 The TLI Focus Seminars explore ‘hot button’ issues as well as long-standing challenges in law and regulatory governance.
 A particular emphasis lies on exploring law’s relationship to, its engagement with and its impact on social developments.
 The Seminars are held as Roundtables with opening statements by the conveners, followed by an open discussion.
 Selected advance readings are made available.

-Convener: Peer Zumbansen (Transnational Law Institute, King’s College London)
+Convener: Emily Barritt (Transnational Law Institute, King’s College London)

 This event is open to the public and everybody is welcome to attend, though everyone must register.

 Seats are allocated on a strictly first come, first served basis.

 If you find you can no longer attend please cancel your ticket registration, so that someone else can have your place.